webguru103/smooch-docs/pages/guide/native-ios-sdk.md

 /* Generic error description when user attempts to upload an image and it fails for an unknown reason */ "Please try again or select a new photo." = "...";

+/* Error title when user attempts to send the current location but location access is denied */ "Can't Access Location" = "...";

+/* Error description when user attempts to send the current location but location access is denied */ "Make sure to allow location access for this app in your privacy settings." = "...";

 /* UIAlertView button title to link to Settings app */ "Settings" = "...";